Tophatoctopusstudios/Litrus/README.md

 A client to install Lutris games.

 # 0.0.1 Release
+  Right now this is literally base electron loading a url.

   Functional but in progress.

-  Curently the only way to run is:
+  Commands to run are:

   npm-install